If you have decided to sell, it is important that your reasons for selling are clear so the process can be as smooth as possible.

 We have put together a quick guide on selling your property to help you along the way.
 Before you even begin to think about marketing your property you should think about decluttering the property of items you no longer need, carrying out those repairs you didn't get round to and decorating any rooms that look a little tired or need 'de-personalising'.

 Researching the properties for sale in the local area of Wales that you are interested in can give you a good idea of prices for properties similar to yours are selling for.
-Take a look at (LINK) which shows you the latest prices of properties sold` in the different areas of Wales.
+Take a look at our Market Info page, which shows you the latest prices of properties sold` in the different areas of Wales.

 It can also be useful to gather all the information you will need in the process so you know where it is .
 This includes:

 - Any building regulations certificates your property may have;